Research

 The conventional method of applying fertilizer is broadcasting, which covers every square inch of soil.
 The issue is that the fertilizer may not be getting to the roots or may not be as concentrated where you need it.

 We took to the PTI Farm to evaluate the rate efficiency of dry fertilizer on soybeans.
-A KUHN Krause Gladiator® pulling a Montag® Equipment 2208 Gen 2 fertilizer cart was used to implement this testing program for 2023.
+A Kuhn® Krause® Gladiator® pulling a Montag® Equipment 2208 Gen 2 fertilizer cart was used to implement this testing program for 2025.

 To study rate efficiency, dry fertilizer was applied at 100%, 75%, 50%, 25%, and 0% rates in both strip-till bands and broadcast applications.
 We set out to discover the advantage banded dry fertilizer had over the broadcast method, and if we could in turn reduce the fertilizer rate due to higher efficiency.

-However, what’s concerning is that applying 0% rate fertilizer offered advantages over the 100% broadcast rate by +$19.48/A. This simply means that there was not enough yield advantage from fertilizer to offset the high price of dry fertilizer.
+What’s concerning is that applying a 0% fertilizer rate offered advantages over the 100% broadcast rate by +$13.02/A. This simply means that there was not enough yield advantage from fertilizer to offset the high price of dry fertilizer.

-As we continue to monitor this data as a part of our 10-year study, this will be interesting to evaluate over the next 7-year period to analyze yield and economics as dry fertilizer prices hopefully fall back to normal levels.
+As we continue to monitor this data as a part of our 10-year study, it will be interesting over the next 5-year period to evaluate yield and economics as both dry fertilizer and commodity prices fluctuate.

 Study Details